Man in the Iron Mask: Dauger serves as a valet

-After Fouquet's death in 1680, Saint-Mars discovered a secret hole between Fouquet and Lauzun's cells.
+After Fouquet's death on 23 March 1680, Saint-Mars discovered a secret hole between Fouquet and Lauzun's cells.
 He was sure that they had communicated through this hole without detection by him or his guards and thus that Lauzun must have been made aware of Dauger's existence.
-Louvois instructed Saint-Mars to move Lauzun to Fouquet's cell and to tell him that Dauger and La Rivière had been released.
+On 8 April 1680, Louvois therefore wrote to Saint-Mars and instructed him to move Lauzun to Fouquet's cell and to tell him that Dauger and La Rivière had been released, after secretly relocating them to a new cell in the Lower Tower of Pignerol's dungeon.
+They became henceforth identified in official correspondence only as "the gentlemen of the lower tower" ("les messieurs de la tour d'en bas").

-Other prisons
+Dauger's subsequent prisons

-Lauzun was freed in 1681.
-Later that same year, Saint-Mars was appointed governor of the prison of the Exiles Fort (now Exilles in Italy).
-He went there, taking Dauger and La Rivière with him.
-La Rivière's death was reported in January 1687; in May, Saint-Mars and Dauger moved to Sainte-Marguerite, one of the Lérins Islands, half a mile offshore from Cannes.
+Lauzun was freed on 22 April 1681.
+Two months later, Saint-Mars was appointed governor of the prison of the Exiles Fort (now Exilles in Italy); he went there in September 1681, taking Dauger and La Rivière with him.
+After La Rivière's death was reported in January 1687, Dauger continued to be referred to as "La Tour" by prison staff and as the "old prisoner" ("l'ancien prisonnier") in correspondence.
+In May 1687, Saint-Mars and Dauger moved to Sainte-Marguerite, one of the Lérins Islands, half a mile offshore from Cannes.
 It was during the journey to Sainte-Marguerite that rumours spread that the prisoner was wearing an iron mask.
 Again, he was placed in a cell with multiple doors.

 On 18 September 1698, Saint-Mars took up his new post as governor of the Bastille prison in Paris, bringing Dauger with him.
-He was placed in a solitary cell in the prefurnished third chamber of the Bertaudière tower.
+Lieutenant Etienne du Junca, a lieutenant du roi who kept a register of all prisoners held at the Bastille, noted that the new governor "brought with him in his palanquin an old prisoner he had at Pignerol, whom he keeps always masked and whose name is not spoken".
+He was placed in a solitary cell in the pre-furnished third chamber of the Bertaudière tower.
 The prison's second-in-command, de Rosarges, was to feed him.
-Lieutenant du Junca, another officer of the Bastille, noted that the prisoner wore "a mask of black velvet".
-The masked prisoner died there on 19 November 1703 and was buried the next day under the name of "Marchioly".

-Popular interest

-In 1711, King Louis' sister-in-law, Elizabeth Charlotte, Princess Palatine, sent a letter to her aunt, Sophia, Electress of Hanover, stating that the prisoner had "two musketeers at his side to kill him if he removed his mask".
-She described him as very devout, and stated that he was well treated and received everything he desired.
-However, the prisoner had already been dead for eight years by that point and the Princess had not necessarily seen him for herself; rather, she was quite likely reporting rumours she had heard at court.

-The fate of the mysterious prisoner—and the extent of the apparent precautions his jailers took—created significant interest in his story and gave birth to many rumours and legends.
-Many theories exist about his identity and the cause of his incarceration, and a very large number of books and articles have been written about the case during the last 350 years.
-Some of these theories were presented after the existence of reliable, contemporary documents was widely known.
-Still later commentators have presented their own theories, some of them based on embellished versions of the original tale.

-Theories about his identity that were popular during his time included that he was a Marshal of France; the English Henry Cromwell, son of Oliver Cromwell; or François, Duke of Beaufort.
-Later, many authors such as Voltaire and Alexandre Dumas suggested other theories about the man in the mask.
+When Dauger died, du Junca logged the following entry in his register:

+He was buried the next day under the name of "Marchioly" in the cemetery of the parish church of Saint-Paul in the presence of de Rosarges and M. Reghle, surgeon-major of the Bastille, who signed the death register, and the sum of 40 livres was paid for his burial.